Thursdaylam/influxdb-k8s/README.md

 # influxdb-k8s
-Simple example on how to set up influxDB on Kubernetes and a simple python server that read/writes to it.
+Simple example on how to set up influxDB on Kubernetes on a minikube cluster and a simple python server that read/writes to it.

+Assumes that you have minikube, python, kubernetes and python-influxdb installed.
 ## Getting Started

 ```